todesking/fast_function_composer.scala/README.md

 # Fast Function Composer

-If you want to compose many small functions into big one, and use it 1000 times/sec, Scala's function composition is not fast enough.
+If you want to compose MANY small functions into big one, and use it 10000 times/sec, Scala's function composition is not fast enough.

 ## Usage